5 Top-Rated Ski Resorts in North Carolina, 2023

 Apps terrain parks are what draw most serious riders to this resort.
 To ride the upper level terrain parks, everyone is required to first pass a test, which can be taken online or on-site, to obtain a Park Pass.
 This is a safety requirement and one that is appreciated by most riders.

 Another unique feature at App is the lift ticket system.
-Flex tickets are good for eight consecutive hours, meaning if you arrive in the afternoon, you can still get in a solid eight hours of skiing or boarding.
+Flex tickets are good for eight consecutive hours, meaning if you arrive in the afternoon, you can still get in a solid eight hours of skiing or boarding, as the resort offers night skiing until 10pm weeknights and until midnight on the weekends.

 Nearby Towns and Where to Stay